nationalparkservice/npmap-javascript-library/CONTRIBUTING.md

 > Any other information you want to share that is relevant to the issue being reported.
 This might include the file or module name and the line numbers of the code that is causing the bug.
 You may also want to include potential solutions.

 A good bug report should be clear and to the point, and should provide enough information for an NPMap contributor to assess and/or fix the bug without coming back to you for more information.

+Ready to submit an issue?
+[Here you go](https://github.com/nationalparkservice/npmap/issues/).

 ## Pull requests